softwarefactory-project/sf-docs/docs/user/submitpatches.rst

   'Publish' button just publishes your review information.
 In addition to publishing, 'Publish and Submit' button also submits the change for merging.
-  If there are enough scores to approve and if there are no conflicts seen while merging, Gerrit will rebase and merge the change on the master.
+  If there are enough scores to approve and if there are no conflicts seen while merging, Gerrit will rebase and merge the change on the master branch.

 Approval Scoring
 ................

-For any patch, following scores are need before a patch can be merged on the master branch.
+For any patch, the following scores are required before a patch can be merged on the master branch.

 *Verified*
   At least one '+1' and no '-1'

 *Code-Review*
-  At least two '+2' (not cumulative) and no negative scoring.
+  At least two distinct '+2' (not cumulative) and no negative scoring.

 *Workflow*
   At least one '+1'